danieltamming/danieltamming.github.io/index.md

 #### Data
 Extracted relevant data from a set of 7 csv files that is made publicly available on the Toronto OpenData website.
 #### Approach
-By constructing a graphical representation of the 9155 stops and 213 routes, we restrict our Google API use to only once per query.
-Relevant data gathered from the Toronto Open Data website and is organized into 2 csv files that are saved to memory and loaded as Pandas dataframes.
+By constructing a graphical representation of the 9155 stops and 213 routes, Google API use is limited to only once per query.
+Data is gathered from the Toronto Open Data website, organized into Pandas dataframes, and used to create the graph.
 #### Relevant Links
  - [Toronto Open Data](http://opendata.toronto.ca)
  - [Project GitHub repository](https://github.com/danitamm/mapping)